kylelangford/readable-js/README.md

 ### Options

-- `elem` Test title.
+- `elem` Set the elements to be targeted.
-- `title` List of titles of test suites.
+- `title` Set Heading for form block.
-- `defaultStyles` True if test is succeed, false otherwise.
+- `defaultStyles` True or false, enable basic styling.
-- `namespace` True if test is skipped.
+- `namespace` Set namespace for component, used to scaffold out component classes.
-- `inputs` Test duration.
+- `inputs` Array, create form elements.
-- `templates` Pass obj.
+- `templates` Array, match inputs with templates.

 ### Props